family events & opportunities

 Introduce your preschoolers to art experiences.
 Children will focus on one artwork, read a related story picture book, and create an art project with their adult companion.
 A fun and engaging way for children to enjoy art.

-Occurs the first Sunday of every month, except for holidays.
+Occurs the first Sunday of most months, except for holidays.

 Sunday Family Art & Storytelling activity.